Originally published June 1, 2022

 - Response and Recovery are possible because attacks are not immediate and fully automated.
 The average dwell time of ransomware attackers was five days in 2021.

 Implementing this mitigation requires extensive visibility and enhanced control of all assets in a network.
 In addition to continuous threat detection and response from Forescout XDR, the Forescout Platform helps to achieve that via:

 - Unparalleled insight across your entire asset landscape without disrupting critical business processes.
 After discovering connected devices, Forescout auto-classifies and assesses those devices against company policies.
 The powerful combination of these three capabilities— discovery, classification and assessment—delivers the asset visibility to drive appropriate policies and action.

 - In-depth visibility and cyber resilience with asset and communications inventory based on DPI.
 This allows for network monitoring and threat hunting capabilities, such as threat and vulnerability indicators.

 - Accelerated design, planning and deployment of dynamic network segmentation across the extended enterprise to reduce your attack surface and regulatory risk.
 It simplifies the process of creating context-aware segmentation policies and allows visualization and simulation of policies prior to enforcement for proactive fine-tuning and validation.

-- Sharing device context between the Forescout Continuum platform and other IT and security products to automate policy enforcement across disparate solutions and accelerate system- wide response to mitigate risks.
+- Sharing device context between the Forescout Platform and other IT and security products to automate policy enforcement across disparate solutions and accelerate system- wide response to mitigate risks.